webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - or 1/3 full.
   - ![background process](img/background_process.png)
 - **LREG**
-  - Listener Registration. registers oracle instance with oracle listener.
+  - Listener Registration.
+Server background process that is registered as 'LISTENER'. registers oracle instance with oracle listener.
   - oracle listener: listens for user session connections, starts the process to serve connection.
     - gateway from client to database
     - spawns a new 'Server Process' for user.